 When you are able to attend to your needs, you will be in a better position to help your children get through this difficult period of adjustment.

 You could also help by focusing on your children's needs.
 Here are some ways to do that.

 Ways to Focus on Your Child

 Make Transitions Easier

-The Divorce Support Specialist Agencies (DSSAs) have programmes to help divorcing couples and their families.
-To find out more about their programmes and how you can help your children cope with divorce, please visit DSSA Services and Programmes.
+The DSSAs/FAM@FSCs have programmes to help divorcing couples and their families.
+To find out more about their programmes and how you can help your children cope with divorce, please visit DSSA/FAM@FSC Services and Programmes.

-To better protect the interest of children affected by their parents’ divorce, divorcing parents with minor children below 14 years of age (to include children below 21 years old at a later phase), who cannot agree on all matters of divorce including an agreed parenting plan for their children, will need to attend a mandatory parenting programme before they can file for divorce.
+To better protect the interest of children affected by their parents’ divorce, divorcing parents with minor children below 14 years of age (to include children below 21 years old at a later phase), who cannot agree on all matters of divorce including an agreed parenting plan for their children, will need to attend a Mandatory Parenting Programme (MPP) before they can file for divorce.
 The programme will cover a range of issues that may affect their children including housing, school, care arrangements and positive co-parenting after divorce.
-Divorcing parents would be able to apply for this programme online via the MSF divorce support microsite and other online platforms in mid-November 2016.
+Divorcing parents would be able to apply for this programme online via the MSF divorce support microsite.